-1996 period included the net proceeds generated from the Energy Industries Sale while the fiscal 1995 period included proceeds of \$12.7 million from the sale of the Company's remaining shares of Tidewater Inc. ("Tidewater") common stock; the Tidewater stock proceeds were required to be used to partially prepay certain Company indebtedness in April 1995.
-Financing activities consumed \$19.1 million and \$4.5 million in the 1996 and 1995 periods, respectively.
-The increased use of cash in the fiscal 1996 period included a \$3.2 million prepayment of indebtedness owing to the Malcolm I. Glazer Trust incurred in connection with the Company's purchase of stock of Envirodyne Industries, Inc. ("Envirodyne"), a \$4.8 prepayment of the Company's remaining indebtedness owed to Norex America, Inc. and a \$10.0 million repayment of a revolving credit facility for the Company's marine protein division.
-The fiscal 1995 period included payments totaling \$3.9 million for redemption of the Company's preferred stock, an odd-lot common stock repurchase program and dividend payments.
+Financing activities used cash of \$12.7 million and \$25.2 million in the fiscal 1996 and 1995 nine-month periods, respectively.
+The use of cash in the fiscal 1996 period included a \$3.2 million prepayment of indebtedness owing to the Malcolm I. Glazer Trust incurred in connection with the Company's August 1995 purchase of Envirodyne common stock, a \$4.8 repayment of the Company's remaining indebtedness owed to Norex America, Inc. and a \$3.5 million net repayment of a revolving credit facility for the Company's marine protein division.
+The fiscal 1995 period included payments for debt repayment totaling \$12.3 million, repurchases of the Company's preferred and common stock totaling \$11.8 million and dividend payments of \$1.2 million.